 Often, the oil and seed paste separate into distinct layers.
 This is normal.

-The tahini is still fine to cook with or even to drizzle on cooked foods.
-To emulsify, just blend with a couple of tablespoons of hot water and use a hand blender.
+It's still fine to cook with or use as a drizzle on cooked foods.
+To emulsify, just blend with a couple of tablespoons of hot water and use (affiliate link) a hand blender.
 This hack works fine with cold tahini.

-Other ways to join the oil with the sesame paste are to microwave a nearly full container on the warm setting for no more than a minute.
+Another way to re-join the oil and the sesame paste is to microwave a nearly full container at a power level of 20% to 30% for no more than a minute.
 Check for softening and stir with a fork if it has loosened up.

 PIN IT!!!

-If it's still firm, return it to the microwave and continue to warm in 20- or 30-second intervals until you can stir it.
-(Only use microwave-safe containers like glass or plastic with the microwave-safe symbol.)
+Still firm?
+Continue to microwave at the same power in 30-second intervals until you can stir it.
+(Only use microwave-safe containers like glass or plastic with the microwave-safe symbol.
+Never use metal!)

-Or, if you have time, just pull your tahini out of the fridge and let it sit for 2 to 4 hours at room temperature before mixing.
+Better yet, if you have time, pull your tahini out of the fridge and let it sit for 2 to 4 hours on the counter before mixing.

 Is your old jar of tahini a keeper?